trofimich/TwinCAT.OpenFramework/README.md

   Work with an unknown number of elements at runtime.

 - **String handling**
-  Convenient string concatenation from multiple parts, support for strings longer than 255 characters, and more.
+  Convenient string concatenation, replacement, trimming, splitting for STRING and WSTRING types.
+Support for strings longer than 255 characters and more.

 - **Logging system**
   A convenient logging system with advanced filtering capabilities based on topics and support for custom logger implementations.